-Monetizing personal projects — the musician | Photofocus
+Monetizing personal projects: The musician

 Intimate music

 I enjoy live music in an intimate atmosphere and work to capture that type of image with an art twist.
-One night my local bar and restaurant was hosting a blues guitar player named Mark T. Small.
+One night my local bar and restaurant hosted a blues guitar player named Mark T. Small.
 I made some images of him while enjoying the show.
 Returning to the studio I experimented.
 The experimentation led to an impressionistic look that I liked.
 All experiments are not winners but at the very least I get some practice in and learn something about a technique.

-Next time he came to town I brought the resulting photo for him to see and he was extremely excited.
+The next time he came to town I brought the resulting photo for him to see and he was extremely excited.
 He shared with me that he was working on recording a new CD and asked if I would be interested in creating the art for it?
 You know the answer to that!

 When I checked if he had a title for his album he said not yet.
 I talked with him about the feel for which he was looking.
 He wanted it to be a bit gritty, with a blues emotion and mentioned the importance of it being eye-catching for when the CD is sent out to radio stations for possible airplay.
-With that in mind, I came up with a working title called ‘Smokin’ Blues’ and went to work.
+With that in mind, I came up with a working title called “Smokin’ Blues” and went to work.

-With the title “Smokin’ Blues” in mind I went with a cold toned image that featured smoke coming from the guitar.
-As I worked I felt there needed to be a source from which the smoke originated that led to the glowing embers.
+With the title “Smokin’ Blues” in mind I went with a cold-toned image that featured smoke coming from the guitar.
+As I worked on the project, I felt there needed to be a source from which the smoke originated that led to the glowing embers.
 I added the graphics and went to Mark for feedback.
 He was wowed!
 So much so that after researching the title to make sure it was available he ended up using my working title for his release.

-(CD packaging) This six-sided CD packaging was a challenge to put together!

-With the cover art finished he then he asked me to design the six-faced CD container and his point of sale marketing materials and postcards.
+With the cover art finished, he asked me to design the six-faced CD container and his point of sale marketing materials and postcards.

 And that’s a post for another day.